 What it takes to create an action for Google Assistant

 Another challenge is to provide a business logic that will deliver content for the action, perform operations and integrate with external services.
-This logic is handled by a backend application called a fulfillment service.
-A fulfillment service is basically a piece of software that receives requests from the Assistant, processes them and responds.
+This logic is handled by a backend app development called a fulfilment service.
+A fulfilment service is basically a piece of software that receives requests from the Assistant, processes them and responds.
 It can be written in any technology you prefer, as long as it can communicate with Google’s API.
 There are also Node.js and Java/Kotlin client libraries that further simplify the implementation.

 Possible use cases for integration with Google Assistant